conjurer-rich/flow-decision-records/pages/docs/flow-decision-signals.md

 ## 🛠️ Signals in practice

-When running a Flow Clinic or workshop:
+When running a [Flow Clinic](/docs/flow-clinics) or workshop:

 - Encourage teams to write down flow blockers or pain points as signals
 - Don’t worry about naming root causes right away
 - Group and tag signals thematically
-- Use a [Flow Decision Radar](/docs/flow-decision-radar) to guide prioritization
 - Revisit signals periodically to see if they’ve evolved into actionable decisions

 ---

+After understanding the signals, you can use a [Flow Decision Radar](/docs/flow-decision-radar) to guide prioritization.

 [⬅ Back to Overview](/docs/overview)